-- For individual or partnership operations: the assets belong to the operation or to the operator and partners.
-When the operator and/or partners rent their personal assets to the operation, exclude them as assets in this section. - For corporations: the assets belong to the corporation.
+- For individual or partnership operations: the assets belong to the operation or to the producer and partners.
+When the producer and/or partners rent their personal assets to the operation, exclude them as assets in this section. - For corporations: the assets belong to the corporation.

-In this section we ask for the operator's estimate of the MARKET VALUE of several types of assets on December 31 of the reference year.
-Obtain the operator's best estimate of the current market value of specific assets owned by the operation.
+In this section we ask for the producer's estimate of the MARKET VALUE of several types of assets on December 31 of the reference year.
+Obtain the producer's best estimate of the current market value of specific assets owned by the operation.
 If operation assets are owned by partners, include the value of assets belonging to all partners (exclude the landlord's share).

-If the operator has multiple operations, only account for the assets that belong to the operation identified on the label.
-Assets belonging to the other operations will be accounted for in Section 37.
-Some operators may use heavy machinery (tractors, planters, combines, etc.) for all their operations.
+If the producer has multiple operations, only account for the assets that belong to the operation identified on the label.
+Assets belonging to the other operations will be accounted for in Section 38.
+Some producers may use heavy machinery (tractors, planters, combines, etc.) for all their operations.
 For each piece of heavy machinery, determine which operation it belongs to by determining which operation uses the item most.
-If the piece of heavy machinery belongs to the operation on the label, account for it in Section 30.
-If it does not belong to the operation on the label, account for it in Section 37.
+If the piece of heavy machinery belongs to the operation on the label, account for it in Section 33.
+If it does not belong to the operation on the label, account for it in the Farm Producer Household -